OtavioSessaSouza/mtg_Deck_Randomizer/README.md

     to run use the command: npm run dev the api some times is slow, maybe take up to 3 minutes to get the cards back

-Next:
+to do list:
+    Frontend:
+        make the design
+        start frontend
+            make it connect to the backend
+            make it show data

+        homepage
+            show initial data (first commander)
+            make look ok
+            make change dynamically
-make the api
+            make show the cards

+    Backend:
         Get cards from a commander user give.
         Change the number of cards the api gets at random. make a Front end